zehuiwu/partselect-agent/README.md

 # PartSelect Chat Agent
-PriceSelect Chat Agent is an intelligent conversational system designed to assist users with appliance parts selection and repair guidance.
+PartSelect Chat Agent is an intelligent conversational system designed to assist users with appliance parts selection and repair guidance.
 The agent combines advanced RAG (Retrieval-Augmented Generation) technology with SQL database integration to provide accurate, context-aware responses for appliance maintenance and repair queries.

 ## Key Features
 - 🔍 Smart parts identification and pricing information